-On the complete opposite of the spectrum from rustic cabin is urban apartment.
+On the complete opposite of the spectrum from rustic cabin is city apartment.
 On the days when I love being a city person, I dream about the space I could decorate wall to wall if we end up staying in the city and ever could afford to buy an apartment instead of rent (HA).
 I would settle for no less than big, open windows to let all the sunlight in, wall to wall bookshelves, so much art on the walls, and lots of colors.
 There is something so charming about that.

 I'm always drawn to minimalist design because I love the simplicity of it.
 It always looks so calming!
 There's something so wonderfully renewing about all the clean, white spaces.
 And, it'd be perfect for all the books.
 They could be the main focus of the space and there would be plenty of room for them to take center stage.
 And, really, what more could you ask for?